 An aggressive horse will realize they want to be your partner when you earn their respect and trust.
 You may notice that they follow you around the pen and make eye contact with you.
 This will only work if you are persistent, consistent, and establish that trust.

 Final Thoughts – Aggressive Horse

 While many horses are known for their docile attitude and kind personality, some horses can become uncharacteristically aggressive for a large number of reasons.
 The important thing to do is identify the reason your horse has become angry, anxious, fearful, or frustrated — and then address the problem.
 This could mean reaching out to a trusted vet, getting them special treatments, or simply providing them with more space, food, or tenderness.
-Check out my source.
+View this source to learn more about Holistapet.